Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

         - `level: WorldGenLevel`: The level
         - `chunk: ChunkAccess`: The chunk being loaded
         - `chunkData: ChunkData`: Additional TFC data about the chunk, will be invalid if the level does not have a TFC-like generator
+    - `.setCreateChunkData(callback: TriConsumer<WorldgenLevel, ChunkAccess, ChunkData>)`: Explicitly allow for editing/creation of [`ChunkData`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/chunkdata/ChunkData.java#L176-L198) on chunk creation in non-TFC level generation contexts.
+Only ever called on first creation of a chunk in levels that do not have a TFC-like generator.
+Accepts a callback with the following values:
+        - `level: WorldgenLevel`: The level
+        - `chunk: ChunkAccess`: The chunk being loaded
+        - `chunkData: ChunkData`: A fresh `ChunkData` object that has not been populated with values, use `#generatePartial` and `#generateFull` to populate values
     - `.newNoise(noiseMaker: Function<OpenSimplex2D, Noise2D>)`: Adds a new `Noise2D` to the model and returns a number which can be used to retrieve it in calculations.
 Accepts a callback with the following values:
         - `simplex: OpenSimplex2D`: The base [`OpenSimplex2D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/OpenSimplex2D.java) that is used to make the noise; and
         - `return: Noise2D`: The final noise